 A consensus-based decision-making model is the preferred method of work of the GCSPF and of the Core Team.
 To this end, the GCSPF cannot take fundamental decisions when consensus cannot be reached.
-Fundamental decisions include, for example, to take on a new policy position, launch a campaign, draft a joint statement or join in as a signatory to a statement, or undertake other major activities intended to engage the Coalition.
+Fundamental decisions include, for example, to take on a new policy position, launch a campaign, draft a joint statement or join in as a signatory to a statement, or undertake other major activities intended to engage the Global Coalition.

-In order to achieve the GCSPF's aims, agreement on fundamental decisions is sought from the entire membership.
-In order to take a fundamental decision, information about the issue under consideration will be disseminated electronically by the global focal point on behalf of the GCSPF to all members.
-The decision is considered adopted in the absence of any explicit reservations or objections communicated to the GCSPF care of the global focal point within ten working days from circulation of the proposal to the entire GCSPF membership.
+Agreement on fundamental decisions.
+In order to take a fundamental decision, information about the issue under consideration will be disseminated electronically by the global focal point on behalf of the GCSPF to all members of the Core Team.
+The decision is considered adopted with the approval of ten percent (three members) of the members of the Core Team and in the absence of any explicit reservations or objections communicated to the GCSPF of the global focal point within ten working days from circulation of the proposal to the Core Team.
 In the case of time-sensitive decisions, the deadline may be shortened.

-In the case that a member expresses a reservation or objection to an official position/action proposed for the GCSPF, efforts will be made to address the concerns raised.
+In the case that a member of the Core Team expresses a reservation or objection to an official position/action proposed for the GCSPF, efforts will be made to address the concerns raised.
 If they cannot be addressed, the dissenting opinion will be recorded.
 In this case, only those members who would like to support the position/action will be the signatories.